 It goes, runs and stops, fitting most peoples' requirements for transportation.

-2009-11-30-_mg_0814.jpg Yours truly, driving the Volt
+Yours truly, driving the Volt

 Pre-production vehicles like I drove come after the concept and then the prototype stages; the car I drove might look a bit different inside and out when it does go on-sale.
 The powertrain and drive system, Andrew Farah told me, are pretty much set in stone and almost ready for the production versions.
 Farah told me that about 80 pre-production cars are being built for media evaluations, demonstrations for governments and utility companies and four of them will be the Volts you'll see at auto shows.
 Also, we ignore fit-and-finish in pre-production cars, so no comment on Volt's F&F inside and out; the final production cars are always better